ajcwebdev/ajcwebdev-docker/README.md

 ### .dockerignore

-Before the docker CLI sends the context to the docker daemon, it looks for a file named `.dockerignore` in the root directory of the context.
+Before the Docker CLI sends the context to the docker daemon, it looks for a file named `.dockerignore` in the root directory of the context.
 Create a `.dockerignore` file in the same directory as your `Dockerfile`.
 If this file exists, the CLI modifies the context to exclude files and directories that match patterns in it.
 This helps avoid sending large or sensitive files and directories to the daemon.

 ```
 node_modules